-- Where possible, review of marks should happen at a class level with the class teacher. - If a resolution could not be reached at a class level, submit a written appeal, with evidence, to the Curriculum Coordinator.
-Students would need to substantiate that the grade(s) awarded in the course(s) was inconsistent with the progressive reporting from the school. - If the appeal is successful, the principal should send notification of the new grade(s) to NESA.
+- Submit a written appeal, with evidence, to the Curriculum Coordinator. - Students would need to substantiate that the grade(s) awarded in the course(s) was inconsistent with the progressive reporting from the school. - If the appeal is successful, the principal should send notification of the new grade(s) or new rankings to NESA.